Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	accredited by the Corporation.
 To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.

+1. All Ministers and Magister shall be recognized as Members of this Corporation as long as they continue to fulfill the qualifications for Membership of this Corporation.

 1. The Corporation shall venture to create or recognize local Curiae dedicated to the worship of the whole pantheon and in service to their local community.
 Each Curia shall be led by an ordained Minister or Magister of the Ministerial Priesthood, the selection of such shall be